 Having help with tasks around the house not only makes the lives of seniors and the disabled easier, in some cases it allows the person to remain at home.
 In-Home Supportive Services includes domestic and related services, and help with personal care such as:

 - Bathing and grooming

 - In-Home Supportive Services are provided by independent providers/caregivers.

 - The IHSS recipient is considered the employer of his/her caregiver and is responsible for hiring, supervising and, if necessary, dismissing the provider.

-Caregivers must attend an enrollment session, provide proof of employment and complete a Department of Justice (DOJ) background clearance.
+Providers must attend an enrollment session, show proof of employment and complete a Department of Justice (DOJ) background clearance.

 There are several factors which go into determining eligibility for In-Home Supportive Services.
 The following information will help you determine if you or someone you know might qualify.